nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/java-paradigm.md

 ## Assembling

-Converting code written in assembly language to the equivalent machine language is known as **assembling** - it's essentially a search/replace operation where mnemonics are replaced with their machine code equialents.
+Converting code written in assembly language to the equivalent machine language is known as **assembling** - it's essentially a search/replace operation where mnemonics are replaced with their machine code equivalents.

 The program to do so is called an **assembler**.